 Travel and Transport

-Many towns and cities claim to be well connected, but with such superior rail and road links, Preston has good reason to boast about its connectivity.
+With superior rail and road links, Preston has good reason to boast about its connectivity

 While not claiming exclusivity, the Guild City is ideally placed for access to four motorways, the West Coast rail main line and three international airports.